esviji/esviji-phonegap/README.md

 ## Introduction

-This is a project to port [the esviji puzzle game](http://esviji.com) to native apps for iOS and Android.
+This is a project to port [the esviji Web puzzle game](http://esviji.com) to native apps for iOS and Android.

 ## Source webapp creation/update